 Santiago is a rare survivor of Philippine President Rodrigo Duterte's all-out war on drugs, his mother and a human-rights worker said.

-Since June 30, when President Duterte took power and launched his war against drug traffickers and users, the police have reported over 3,100 drug-related killings, including 1,506 people killed in police operations up to September 16.
-Police revised that number down from 3,541.
+Since June 30, when President Duterte took power and launched his war against drug traffickers and users, the police have reported over 3,000 drug-related killings, including 1,105 people killed in police operations up to September 16.
+Police revised that number down from 3,541, as reported earlier by the Philippine police chief Ronald Bato.

 Despite mounting international condemnation as the death toll spirals upwards, Duterte told a gathering of troops near his home city of Davao on Tuesday that he had ordered authorities who are taking part in anti-drug operations, to "stick to your mandate and do no wrong".